-While online retailing offers a myriad of opportunities, the cost of shipping remains one of the biggest expenses small businesses face.
-So, what are some ways SMEs and online businesses can cut down on shipping costs and boost profit margins?
+While online retailing offers a myriad of opportunities, the cost of shipping remains one of the biggest expenses for small businesses.
+So, how can SMEs and online businesses save on or reduce international shipping costs and boost profit margins?

 You don’t have to be an industry giant to get discounted shipping rates.
 While higher shipment volumes typically get discounts, even a small business can benefit by comparing prices for various e-commerce delivery solutions and negotiating lower rates.

 Make sure to request for a selection of quotes from numerous e-commerce shipping companies to compare prices.
 It is always best to research providers thoroughly so as to assess whether they offer the best value for your money.

 Use each carrier’s quote as a bargaining chip in negotiating for more favourable rates.
 Also, you can share your sales projections if you expect demand to increase in the coming months due to seasonality or growth.

 Over 60% of Singapore’s online retailers are on the Shopify platform, with the rest using numerous other sites like WooCommerce.
 If you are running an online store using Shopify, you might just be able to access hassle-free international shipping and shipping discounts within the platform using the DHL Express Commerce integration directly.

 DHL partnered with Shopify to enable Singapore-based online retailers to easily ship their products worldwide through a simple, seamless plugin on their shipping app.
 By leveraging this function, you can access flexible express shipping services to 220 countries and territories at negotiated rates.
 With this partnership, DHL’s plugin will make it even easier and cost-effective for Singapore retailers to ship their products internationally.